Byron/gitoxide/crate-status.md

 with the potential to become the preferred way to interact with git repositories.

 Please note that all functionality comes from the `gitoxide-core` library, which mirrors these capabilities and itself relies on all `git-*` crates.
-It's not meant for consumption, for application development, please use `git-repository`.
+It's not meant for consumption, for application development, please use `gix`.

 * **the `ein` program** - convenient and for humans
     * [x] **init** - initialize a new non-bare repository with a `main` branch